Welcome to Year 3

 Your teacher is Miss Shaw and your Teaching Assistant is Mrs Grice.

 Homework, usually English, Maths and any spellings/multiplication tables will be given out on a Friday to be handed in by the following Wednesday.
 Please read with your child regularly and record this in their reading record, it is part of their weekly homework.
 (Times tables/spelling test every Friday).
 We will be running the Reading Reward this term so regular reading at home will ensure your child can move up the planets to achieve the reward.

-Swimming will be on Thursday afternoons; a suitable kit is needed for these lessons.
 If children have their ears pierced, it would be preferable if they could leave their earrings at home on P.E. days.
 If not, they must be able to remove their earrings themselves and are responsible for putting them somewhere safe.

 Please can you also ensure your child has the correct equipment required for school: a pencil, ruler, rubber and a blue fibre-tipped pen.
 It is also useful to have some pencil crayons a glue stick and scissors.
 They also require a water bottle each day especially now the weather has warmed up.